isomerpages/mse/news/--press-releases/_posts/2020-04-08-press-release-on-failure-to-comply-with-safe-distancing-measures-&-closure-of-public-spaces.md

 7 Members of public are strongly urged to comply with the elevated safe distancing measures imposed from 7 April to 4 May 2020.
 Non-compliance is an offence. **If a member of public is found in breach of these measures, an EO will take down his or her particulars and issue a written stern warning.
 Subsequent offences by the offender will result in a composition fine or prosecution.
 The Police may also be contacted for follow-up action.**

 8 Let us all do the right thing.
 The health of all depends on each one of us.

-9 Visit this MEWR website for the latest information on safe distancing measures: <http://mewr.gov.sg/safe-distancing>.

 **MINISTRY OF THE ENVIRONMENT AND WATER RESOURCES
 8 APRIL 2020**